 In his final composition, Leonardo included an angel supporting the Christ Child.
 This was in the Florentine tradition, typical of the small Madonnas of Fra Filippo Lippi and Botticelli.
 The angel may be considered to be Uriel who, by tradition, accompanied John on his flight to Egypt.
 The Christ Child in this painting sits with imperious grace.
 Nothing detracts from him, not a gesture, not a gaze.
 All attention is on the Christ Child and his sign of Benediction.
 One needs to imagine that chubby little hand complete and touched with the same light that bathes the Christ Child's face.
 Except for that detail, small but very telling, this painting is all and everything that it should be.

 This is not to say that it is ordinary.
 The setting, using the tumbled rocks not as a background but as an internal space, is extraordinary.
 Filling the entire picture with these rocks to form a cavern, in the manner that Jan van Eyck might use the interior of great cathedral, is unprecedented in Renaissance painting.
 The use of the cool filtered light found in grottos by mountain streams is also unprecedented.
-The National Gallery's painting is altogether an extraordinary, magnificent and most important work.
+The National Gallery's painting is altogether an extraordinary, magnificent and very important work.

 Copyright: Tamsyn Taylor.
 November 2011